shalomb/bex-presentation/PITCHME.md

 ### Backups as a Service (BUaaS)

-- Service for NatCo Services as well as IT
 - Plays into backup/restore/disaster recovery stories
+  - For NatCo services/VNFs
+  - As well as Pan-Net engineering
 - 2 Parts - File Level and VM/Tenant Level

 ---